angadhn/MySite/_notes/Space Data Center Analysis.md

 which clarifies Starcloud's statement that the radiator area needed is indeed roughly half that of the solar array.
 However, examining the power density ratio of the radiator to solar  arrays tells us that the performance of the radiator is just about twice better than the power generation capacity of the solar panels.

 For an idealized two-sided blackbody plate's power density, this ratio is 2.68; this is closer to the paper's statement of "roughly three times the electricity generated per square meter by solar panels".
 Thus, it is important to clarify that under Starcloud’s assumed radiator and environmental parameters, the whitepaper's commentary could be strengthened by focusing on a radiator system's heat rejection capability being approximately **twice**, not three times, the power per square meter as the solar array generates electricity.
-Now, we estimate the sizing based on the ISS's benchmarks.
+To ground this theoretical model in real-world hardware, we now compare it against the ISS’s proven radiator systems.

 ## The ISS systems as a benchmark